ThomasP1234/DofE/Week 11/README.md

 # Week 11
 ## Plan
-- Add a save and a load feture to the game
+- Add a save and a load feature to the game
 ## Work Done
 - Wrote variables to json file on command
 - Read the variables from the json file on command